Golf Tutorials

 • Setup: Narrow your stance to just inside your shoulders and place the ball in the center.
 Grip down on the club an inch or two for more control.

-• The Swing: Make a nice smooth and even tempo on both you backswing and your downswing (think about a grandfather's pendulum clock, a favorite thought among many older players.
-Shorten a swing a specific amount for how far you want the hall to go for a given club.
-For example, if you just your lead arm in the backswing reaches the 9-0-clock position an hits the fall to 60 yeards, a 10-0'clock backswing will get a ball a hit a ball 75 cards.
-Once you'we figured out there distances, it takes the guesswork out of distances, and you can focus on making consistent swings
+• The Swing: Make a nice smooth and even tempo on both your backswing and your downswing.
+Think about the pendulum of a grandfather clock.
+Shorten or lengthen the swing for the desired distance.
+For example, if your lead arm in the backswing reaches the 9-o'clock position and hits the ball to 60 yards, a 10-o'clock backswing will get the ball to 75 yards.
+Once you've figured out these distances, it eliminates guesswork, allowing for consistent swings.

 The Chip Shot (around the green)

-Chipping is about getting the ball ont he greean and getting it to roll like a oputt.
-Your priority is to roll the ball toawards your whole to maki it an easy one-putt..
+Chipping is about getting the ball on the green and getting it to roll like a putt.
+Your priority is to roll the ball towards the hole to make it an easy one-putt.
+Learn the fundamentals of this shot with our guide on how to chip a golf ball.

 Final Thoughts